cboittin/Twitch-Baduk/README.md

 This program takes screenshots of the games you play on any application, and either sends them to the Sabaki application, and allows the twitch chat to interact with Sabaki by proposing variations, or generates an overlay image to put over the board on your streaming application, or both.

-Currently only works on Windows, tested with python 2.7 in windows 7.
+Currently only works on Windows, tested with python 2.7 and 3.6 in windows 7.

 Sabaki github page : <https://github.com/SabakiHQ/Sabaki>

 ## Usage ##

-Simply run twitch_baduk.py to launch the program.
+Simply run `twitch_baduk.py` to launch the program.
 Press escape from anywhere to end it (you have to close Sabaki manually as well).
 You can interrupt sending moves to Sabaki by pressing ctrl+K, and resume it by pressing ctrl+P again.

 Twitch chat can send variations by writing their coordinates, for example : `k10 d16 c4 q16 r4`.
 It is possible to force the first move being a specific color by beginning the sequence with `b` or `w` : `b q16 r14 p17 s16 r17 r11`.
-Variations show in Sabaki for a few seconds, depending on the number of moves in the variation, then the game reverts to its current state.
-You can press ctrl+K to keep the variation on Sabaki.
+Variations show in Sabaki and/or on the overlay for a few seconds, depending on the number of moves in the variation, then the game reverts to its current state.
+You can press ctrl+K to prevent Sabaki from reverting to the game state or receiving new variations.

 If double clicking the launcher doesn't work, open a command prompt, navigate to the program's folder and run `python twitch_baduk.py`.
 If this doesn't work either, check your `PATH` environment variable, and verify that it contains python's installation folder, and the Scripts subfolder inside it.